mutambaphil/mutambaphilpersonalsite.github.io/README.md

 # mutambaphilpersonalsite.github.io
 # Personal Portfolio Website

-This is my personal portfolio website created as part of my academic submission for the Odd Semester 2024-25.
+This is my personal portfolio website created as part of my academic submission for the Even Semester 2024-25.
 It showcases my academic background, technical skills, and extracurricular achievements.

 The website is built using **HTML**, **CSS**, and **JavaScript**.
 It is fully responsive and designed to work on all devices.